OCR Online Free — Extract Text from Images

 Choose the correct language

-Typed text outperforms handwriting
+Typed text significantly outperforms handwriting

 Common OCR Use Cases